quat1024/mods/README.md

 Refmap problems:

 * The `"refmap"` key isn't automatically added to mixin jsons, would be nice to do.
 Except sometimes it does work?
-* Odd behavior with more than one mixin json (as i found with the test mixin i slapped in rebindnarrator fabric 1.20.1)
 * Not doing anything with the extra mappings yet, i didn't know what they were for.
 One place they might show up is when doing `@Shadow`.
   * also implies refmapping has to happen before remapping